giulia-98/LUMEN/README.md

 # LUMEN
-LUMEN project (partecipatory research at LabAut)
+LUMEN project (partecipatory research at LabAut, University of Pavia)